conda-incubator/conda-store/docs/contributing.md

    given point in time

-In order to understand why we have the complicated terminology for an environment it helps to understand how conda builds a given environment.
+In order to understand why we have the complicated terminology for an environment it helps to understand how Conda builds a given environment.

 ### Reproducibility of Conda